Vera-Emelianenko/BI_project_Borgs/README.md

 Cluster proteins were extracted with custom python scripts using the ncbi id and coordinates in identified clusters, and the obtained fasta file was annotated using the web-version of eggNOG-mapper (http://eggnog-mapper.embl.de/) (`data/cluster_proteins.emapper.annotations.tsv`).
 The same annotation was performed for the archeal metagenome proteins (`archaea_metagenomes_combined_lin.faa`, `microbiome_proteins.emapper.annotations.tsv`).
 KEGG enrichment analysis was performed in R using the enricher() function of the clusterProfiler package, with the default options, using archeal metagenome proteins + borg cluster proteins as a universe.
 Pie-chart visualisations were created using BlastKOALA (https://www.kegg.jp/blastkoala/) with Prokaryotes as taxonomy group and species_prokaryotes as KEGG GENES database.

+### Phylogeny reconstruction

+The most represented protein of the complete and incomplete Borgs was derived from the biggest protein cluster.
+The protein clusters were obtained with `mmseqs cluster` with the 0.8 sequence identity threshold (`--min-seq-id 0.8`).
+The cluster representative protein was used to blast against bacteria/archaea/eukaryotes/viruses (blastp, "nr/nt database", "include <one of the taxa>").
+From the blast results, up to 10 matches per taxon were extracted.
+Then protein members of the biggest Borgs' cluster (excluding paralogs) and the blastp results were aligned with EBI Muscle (https://www.ebi.ac.uk/Tools/services/rest/muscle).
+The tree was build from the alignment with iqtree (http://iqtree.cibiv.univie.ac.at) and visualized with iTOL (https://itol.embl.de/tree/1347638133273481652347057).

 ## Key results

- - Found BORG-like spatial clusters of genes in archaeal metagenome contigs with MMseqs2 extension
+ - Found BORG-like spatial clusters of genes in archaeal metagenome contigs
  - Functionally annotated BORG-like spatial clusters
  - Identified and annotated BORG core genes
  - Clustered BORG proteins, retrieved homologs from other domains of life and built phylogeny